-Deepening Mathematical Understanding for Elementary Teachers - Faculty
+Deepening Understanding of Elementary Mathematics for Teachers - Faculty

 Jackie Cooke, MS, worked in a variety of elementary classrooms around the Portland Metro area from 1981 to 2011.
 For fifteen years, she also served as co-editor for The Oregon Mathematics Teacher (TOMT), the professional journal of the Oregon Council Teachers of Mathematics (OCTM) and as the webmaster for that organization, as well.
 In her spare time, she has worked as a math consultant and mathematics curriculum writer.
 Some of the writing projects she worked on include creation of video lessons for LearnZillion, the Making Sense of Problem Solving series for Teacher to Teacher Publications and the Third Grade Number Corner for Math Learning Center.
 She has won several teaching awards, including the AOI Education Excellence Award in 1994, the Presidential Award for Excellence in Mathematics and Science Teaching in 1998 and was named Oregon's Teacher of the Year in 2007.
 Currently she works as the Elementary Mathematics Facilitator for Multnomah Education Service District.